learnbyexample/regexp-cut/README.md

 * Input field separator can use regular expressions
     * this script uses `mawk`, you can change it to `gawk` for better regexp support
 * If input field separator is a single character, output field separator will also be this same character
+* Fixed string input field separator can be enabled by using the `-F` option
+    * if `-o` is *not* used, value passed to the `-d` option will be set as the output field separator
 * Field range can be specified by using `-` separator (same as `cut`)
     * `-` by itself means all the fields (this is also the default if `-f` option isn't used at all)
     * if start of the range isn't given, default is `1`